shown in other instead.

 Before setting up the scene, let's remove the default nodes from the world.
-Delete the material ball, main player, and probe nodes in the default world.
+Delete the material ball and main player nodes in the default world.

 Now, we will create a template for the floor tile and save it as a Node Reference:

-- In the Asset Browser search for plane.mesh via the Search field and drag it to the Editor Viewport to create a new node in the world.
+In the Asset Browser, choose the core folder and search for plane.mesh via the Search field.
+Then drag it to the Editor Viewport to create a new node in the world.

-- Select the newly created node in the World Nodes window and rename (F2 hotkey) it to “floor”.
+- Select the newly created node in the World Nodes window and rename (F2 hotkey) it floor.

-- Search for the floor_mat.mat material in the Asset Browser and drag it over the floor node in the Editor Viewport to assign the material.
+- Choose the data folder and search for the floor_mat.mat material in the Asset Browser.
+Then drag it over the floor node in the Editor Viewport to assign the material.

 - Convert the floor node to Node Reference and save it as an asset on a disk: right-click on the floor node in the World Nodes window and select Create a Node Reference.

 For more details refer to the following topics:

 - Creating and Deleting Nodes at Runtime article to learn how to manage nodes via the code.